Andrea18500/gccr/README.md

 gccr stands for "gcc run", it compiles the file given to gcc, execute the executable, add the arguments passed and deletes the it, avoiding you to be overloaded with two files for every program you write.

 ## How to Install
-A folder will be downladed, after the installation you can delete it.
-Execute the following command in your terminal, you can be in whatever directory you want.
+Simply compy and paste this command and press enter (^.^) Executing the following command in your terminal will run the installer, you can be in whatever directory you want.
 ```
 sudo apt install gcc && git clone https://github.com/Andrea18500/gccr.git && chmod u+x gccr/installer.sh && gccr/installer.sh
 ```
-Then **restart the terminal**.

 The installation is completed.

-If something went wrong check the *issues* section first and then write me at this email: andrea18500@hotmail.it
+If something went wrong **restart the terminal** first, then check the *issues* section.
+If nothing works write me at this email: andrea18500@hotmail.it

 ## How to use
 The format of the command is simply: